 1. LINE ITEM BUDGET AND BUDGET NARRATIVE

 AIP will carefully review the assumptions and associated costs related to your proposed activity so please take time to prepare a thorough and complete budget.
 A well-prepared budget should clearly support and complement the proposed technical approach.
-Sufficient detail should be provided so that someone who is not familiar with your organization can easily understands how you arrived at the budgeted amounts.
+Sufficient detail should be provided so that someone who is not familiar with your organization can easily understand how you arrived at the budgeted amounts.
 The budget should show sufficient amount of detail so that it is an accurate reflection of your real financial needs.
 It should also be clear to those reviewing your proposal how budget amounts were determined and how all expenditures are needed to achieve expected results.
-Please use the AIP Budget Format attached to this application.
+Applicants must use the AIP Budget Template (see Attachment II).

 Keep in mind that proposals will be judged in terms of cost-effectiveness so be careful not to inflate your costs nor to include items that are not necessary for the success of your project.